oliverblum/oliverblum/README.md

 ### Hi there 👋

+ ✨ Welcome on my github page ✨

+- 🌱 I’m currently learning to code with Python and working with github
+- 📫 How to reach me:

+Thank you for your visit
+Oliver

 <!--
 **oliverblum/oliverblum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.